Don's "Whom We Might Be" Story

 here?

-Many details are embedded, but the
+Many details are embedded here, but the

 Hox genes,

-which orchestrate the structuring & subdividing of our brains also regulate this process in the sea lamprey—quite a find!
+which orchestrate the structuring & subdividing of our brains also regulate this process in the Sea Lamprey—quite a find!

-Looking further back into the ancient history of all
+Looking further back into the ancient history of all of the

 life on Earth,

-the idea of "Last Universal Common Ancestor"
+the idea of our "LUCA"

-was first used in the 1990s to propose a theory of universal common descent through an evolutionary process,
+was first used in the 1990's to propose a theory of universal common descent through an evolutionary process,

-shared by Charles Darwin's 1859 “On the Origin of Species” book… while there's zero evidence of this ( not preservable ) it does seem to be the root!
+while there's zero evidence of this ( not preservable ) it does seem to be the root!

 ( note 3d )

-on two legs vs. our 4-legged ancestral apes is from that skull of a small 10-million-year-old ape ( named "Rudapithecus Hungaricus" ) that had been found & documented in 1985; a more recent complete skeleton was also found near an old mining town in Rudabánya, Hungary, Central Europe, which is known for its picturesque turquoise-blue quarry water.
+a more recent complete skeleton was found near an old mining town in Rudabánya, Hungary, Central Europe, which is known for its picturesque turquoise-blue quarry water.

 ( note 3e )